Unspoken Secret to Overcoming Guilt: The Hidden Power of Self-Compassion and Forgiveness

 By Guest Author:

-People try to create an outwardly perfect life, but the
+People try to create an outwardly perfect life, but the quality of life is based on the inward- #Sadhguru

-1. Introduction
+Introduction

-Overthinking: Overthinking refers to a repetitive process of dwelling on or obsessing over thoughts, events, or scenarios.
-It involves analyzing situations excessively, often focusing on potential negative outcomes or past events.
-Overthinkers may have difficulty making decisions due to overanalyzing possibilities and may feel stuck in a loop of thoughts without reaching resolution.
+Overthinking refers to a repetitive process of dwelling on or obsessing over thoughts, events, or scenarios.
+In other words, it involves analyzing situations excessively, often focusing on potential negative outcomes or past events.
+As a result, overthinkers may have difficulty making decisions due to overanalysing possibilities and may feel stuck in a loop of thoughts without reaching resolution.

-Anxiety: Anxiety is a broader emotional and physiological response to perceived threats or stressors.
+Anxiety is a broader emotional and physiological response to perceived threats or stressors.
 It involves feelings of worry, fear, or apprehension about future events, with a sense of unease or dread.
 Anxiety can manifest in physical symptoms such as rapid heartbeat, sweating, trembling, and difficulty concentrating.
 It is often accompanied by irrational or excessive thoughts (worries) that are challenging to control.

 A) Focus: